What Pool Cues are Made in the USA?

 Jacoby started in 1982 when Dave Jacoby began repairing cues.
 (Sensing another Wisconsin origin story?)
 He and his son Shane spent years learning the repair trade before moving into manufacturing.
 When Shane stepped back, Dave’s other son Brandon took over.

 Jacoby pushes boundaries.
-They’re not just making “cues the way they’ve always been made.”
+They’re not content to build “cues the way they’ve always been made.”
 They test new materials, explore new designs, and aren’t afraid to fail.
 But every product they release has been thought through and tested.

 Like the other Wisconsin makers, Jacoby’s reputation is built on people who quietly buy their products year after year and recommend them to friends.